 In 2013, I co-founded Bleeker, a new type of talent company.
 Hundreds of executives, entrepreneurs, artists and athletes from around the world trust Bleeker to advance their most essential pursuits.
 Unlocking greatness in elusive talent is what we do best.

 I spend most of my time listening to and thinking with curious and driven leaders who are building extraordinary teams, companies or bodies of work.
-I use these insights to create talent solutions with Bleeker’s incredible team of Agents and Thinking Partners.
+I use these insights to create talent solutions with Bleeker’s incredible team of Thinking Partners.

 In 2001, as a 23-year old recent college grad moving to New York I saw two problems: First, despite living in one of the nation’s cultural centers, inner city kids were losing access to the arts.
 And second, fellow young professionals had few ways to truly give back to their community.
 So I created Giving Opportunities to Others (GOTO), a not-for-profit organization that enriches the lives of promising, underprivileged middle school students by immersing them in art and music.